South Africa Risk Report

-Please check with your local immigration office or here for up to date detail as there is currently ongoing changes with regards to visas.
+Please check with your local immigration office or South Africa House UK for up to date detail as there is currently ongoing changes with regards to visas.

 It is advised that visitors to South Africa are up-to-date with primary boosters such as MMR.
 It is recommended for most travellers to also consider getting Tetanus and Hepatitis A.